 With a salary of 40k, it means you can afford a mortgage that is 2x to 3x your gross income.
 Additionally, you’ll need to have a certain level of surety in understanding your monthly mortgage payments.
 While your income and regular monthly expenses may be moderately stable, emergency expenses can affect your savings.
-This guide covers what you need to consider before taking a mortgage to understand the mortgage process.
+Talking to a Mortgage Advisor Liverpool will let you know what you need to consider before taking a mortgage to understand the mortgage process.

 Calculating The Costs

 As mentioned above, buying a home is the biggest purchase you’ll make in your lifetime.
 Start by setting a budget upfront.
 This needs to happen before you start looking at homes: Most homebuyers fall into the trap of loving a home they can’t afford.
 This is where a simple mortgage calculator comes in handy.
 Your mortgage payment includes four elements.
 Together, these form what banks terms as PITI and have principal, interest, taxes, and insurance.
 Your loan calculator will help you factor in PITI fees.

 You have multiple options when buying a home.
 From a condo to a single-family house to a multi-family building with several units – the options are limitless!
 Every choice you pick has its pros and cons and depends on your homeownership goals.
 Ultimately, this will come down to personal preference.
 You’ll need to choose a home to help you reach your goals.
 You can lower your purchase price by choosing a fixer-upper.
 However, you’ll need to put in time and money to turn a fixer-upper into a dream home.